gcacace/android-signaturepad/README.md

 ## Features
  * Bézier implementation for a smoother line
  * Variable point size based on velocity
- * Customizable in pen color and size
+ * Customizable pen color and size

 ##Usage